 - #15.
+Assignments

+- Must have written consent of all parties

+- Except in the case of a tax-deferred exchange

+- #16.
+Tax-Deferred Exchange

+- #17.
+Parties

+- #18.
+Survival

+- #19.
+Entire Agreement/Recordation

-Assignments must have written consent of all parties - #16.
-Tax-Deferred Exchange cooperation agreement - #17.
-Parties clarified - #18.
-Survival of some contract provisions past Closing - #19.
-Entire Agreement contained in contract with listed addenda and agreement that all changes will be made in writing and signed by all parties - #20.
-Conduct of Transaction - Electronic communication and actions are endorsed - All written notices and communications may be sent to any address authorized in Notice Information section - Notice Information and Acknowledgement of Receipt of Monies sections are not material parts of the contract; can be altered without creating a rejection or counteroffer - o #21.
+- All changes must be in writing and signed by all parties

+- Recordation requires written consent of all parties

+- #20.
+Conduct of Transaction - Electronic communication and actions are endorsed - All written notices and communications may be sent to any address authorized in Notice Information section - Notice Information and Acknowledgement of Receipt of Monies sections are not material parts of the contract; can be altered without creating a rejection or counteroffer - #21.
 Execution - #22.
-Computation of Days/Time of Day - Days means consecutive calendar days including weekends and all holidays - Day count begins the day after the act or notice required by contract - Date & time of day are for North Carolina - #23.
-Remedies - Breach by Buyer - Established as sole remedy for Seller for a breach by Buyer - Seller cannot sue for specific performance or damages (other than damages to property by Buyer) - Breach by Seller - Buyer may terminate the Contract and - Receive refund of any EMD and Due Diligence Fee previously paid by Buyer - Can obtain reimbursement from Seller for reasonable costs incurred conducting the Due Diligence Process - Other remedies may be available to Buyer - Attorneys' Fees
+Computation of Days/Time of Day - Days means consecutive calendar days including weekends and all holidays - Day count begins the day after the act or notice required by contract - Date & time of day are for North Carolina - o #23.
+Remedies - Breach by Buyer - Established as sole remedy for Seller for a breach by Buyer - Seller cannot sue for specific performance or damages (other than damages to property by Buyer) - Breach by Seller - Buyer may terminate the Contract and - Receive refund of any EMD and Due Diligence Fee previously paid by Buyer - Can obtain reimbursement from Seller for reasonable costs incurred conducting the Due Diligence Process - Buyer may not terminate the Contract and sue for specific performance - Attorneys' Fees

-Page 13: Signature and Dates
+Page 14: Signature and Dates